junxit/us-congress-bills-117/metadata.md

 - 2022-06-21 — Introduced in House
 - 2022-06-21 — Introduced in House
 - 2022-06-21 — Referred to the House Committee on Energy and Commerce.
+- 2022-06-22 — Referred to the Subcommittee on Consumer Protection and Commerce.
+- 2022-06-23 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2022-06-23 — Subcommittee Consideration and Mark-up Session Held.
+- 2022-07-20 — Committee Consideration and Mark-up Session Held.
+- 2022-07-20 — Ordered to be Reported (Amended) by the Yeas and Nays: 53 - 2.
+- 2022-12-30 — Placed on the Union Calendar, Calendar No. 488.
+- 2022-12-30 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+117-669.
+- 2022-12-30 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+117-669.